Tauranga City Council commissioner lays down law: 'We're not here to rubber-stamp stuff' - NZ Herald

 "If our community, our council, had been functioning in terms of leadership, strategic thinking ... while unfortunate ... we hope to bring what we can to move the city forward."

-Wasley, who was director of planning and environment at the council from 1989 to 1995, said the role was a wonderful opportunity to "give life" to his work as former chairman of Smartgrowth.
+Wasley, who was director of planning and environment at the council from 1989 to 1995, said the commission role was a wonderful opportunity to "give life" to his most recent role as chairman of Smartgrowth.